Skin Care Tips: Preparing for the Summer Sun

 - Sunscreen Mistakes: A common mistake people make when applying sunscreen is not to apply it in areas they can’t see, like the back of the neck or ears.
 Another one is not applying enough sunscreen.
 The rule of thumb is to apply a shot glass amount of sunscreen every 4-6 hours.
 If you are working up a sweat in the heat or swimming, apply it even more frequently.

 - Stay Hydrated: While most of us know that staying hydrated can help prevent sun stroke, did you also know that it’s good for your skin?
 Staying hydrated can also keep your skin from looking and feeling dry.

 - Exfoliate Skin: Making sure you exfoliate your skin can get the dead skin cells off your body.
 That will help give your skin a more youthful appearance.

 - Moisturize Often: Another good way to protect your skin and maybe even reverse the signs of sun damage is to moisturize your skin often.
 Chlorine from the pool or salt water at the beach can all have a dehydrating effect on the skin.
 Choose a moisturizer with hyaluronic acid for best results.

 Depending upon how significant your sun damage is, a dermatologist may have medical interventions you can try.

-I hope this helps, Diana!
+We hope this helps, Diana!